-The look and feel of the whole downtown is affected by it.
-People keep wondering if there is a way to fill the hole in purposely and profitably so that the street is whole again.
+The look and feel of the whole downtown is affected by the adaptive reuse of heritage and impactful underused buildings.
+A new program to fill the downtown’s holes purposefully and profitably so that the street is whole again.

 That’s where the National Impact Real Estate Program comes in.
 SCG’s new demonstration project in Greater Napanee in Eastern Ontario is taking an underused property and turning it into an entrepreneurial hub and community meeting place funded by external and local social impact investors.